3 factory operational strategies to secure revenue

 1. Optimize part allocations & better calculate tradeoffs

-Imagine a situation where an order is being blocked by one missing component — and this occurs after another order was blocked by the same component, and so forth.
-The best course of action is to change the order, knowing that there will be a refill.
+Imagine a situation where an order is blocked by one missing component — and this occurs after another order was blocked by the same component, and so forth.
+The best course of action is to change the order, knowing there will be a refill.
 This can only be done with the help of advanced analytics.

 2. Increase reliability of customer delivery dates

 By breaking the wall between commercial & operational teams, advanced analytics can help synchronize customer demand with production schedules.
 That means teams can know in real-time if the production planning covers demand and identify gaps at a granular level, as well as anticipate delivery blockers in advance, such as material coverage, late production, administrative blockers (such as export control certificates), quality control blockers, financial blockers, and even transport availability.
 Once these have been identified, operations managers can formulate mitigation scenarios for each blocker, for instance, by rescheduling production, increasing quality control capacities, or expediting transport and delivery services.
 In a nutshell, AI allows them to statistically estimate production end dates and delivery dates while considering all blockers and their resolutions.
 Accelerating the feedback loop with the customer generates greater customer satisfaction and better quality service.